On the Power of Gradual Network Alignment Using Dual-Perception Similarities: Experimental Evaluation

 \subsubsection{Computational Complexity (Q6)}

-To empirically validate the average runtime complexity of our \textsf{Grad-Align} method, we conduct experiments using the three real-world datasets whose number of nodes is sufficiently large (see Table \ref{datasettable}).
-Fig. \ref{Q6plot} illustrates the execution time (in seconds) of \textsf{Grad-Align} and five state-of-the-art methods.
+To empirically validate the average runtime complexity of our \textsf{Grad-Align} method, we conduct experiments using the three real-world datasets as well as the four synthetic datasets whose number of nodes is sufficiently large (see Table \ref{datasettable}).
+Fig. \ref{Q6plot} illustrates the execution time (in seconds) of \textsf{Grad-Align} and five state-of-the-art methods on the three real-world datasets and the four synthetic datasets.
 It is seen that CENALP has the highest runtime for all the datasets.
-On the other hand, the computational complexity of \textsf{Grad-Align} is quite comparable to that of light-weight models such as GAlign, FINAL, and PALE.
-Besides, from Fig. \ref{Q2plot}d, due to the fact that reliable performance is still guaranteed even with small $iter$ for the Am-ID dataset having the largest graph size, we can greatly reduce the runtime of \textsf{Grad-Align} by setting $iter$ sufficiently small (e.g., $iter=5$) while maintaining the satisfactory performance.
+On the other hand, the computational complexity of \textsf{Grad-Align} is competitive to that of light-weight models such as GAlign and FINAL.
+Besides, from Fig. \ref{Q2plot}c, due to the fact that reliable performance is still guaranteed even with small $iter$ for the Am-ID dataset having the largest graph size, we can greatly reduce the runtime of \textsf{Grad-Align} by setting $iter$ sufficiently small (e.g., $iter=5$) while maintaining the satisfactory performance.